Arkodiusz/genderDetector/README.md

 ## About The Project

 It's a simple Java application, that can detect gender by given name.
-Algorithm compares name with tokens provided in *.txt files.
+Algorithm compares name with tokens stored in atabase.
 Comparison can take place in two variants.
 First takes into account only the first token of provided name, the second chcecks all tokens and majority rule is used.